huangjackson/v2vt/README.md

 ## License

 Distributed under the MIT License.
 See `LICENSE` for more information.
-See individual folders or the `/licenses` directory for any other licenses credited.
+See individual files and folders for any other licenses credited.

 <!-- CONTACT -->